you should be an absurdist writer because I’m getting to know Seattle

 It is a cold and bleary day not worth going out for but I saw two fathers alone with their kids come and show them the fountain.
 Hold them right up to the edge so they could really see it and not be frustrated that they could almost see it all but not quite.
 Think of how many terrific fathers there must be in the rest of Seattle if I saw two downtown in a quarter hour.

 I thought I liked Seattle before I came here.
 The first time I came here I was ten and I got to ride on a boat for the first time, see shrunken heads and two mummies, go up the Space Needle wearing a Star Wars shirt, meet my rich aunt and uncle, my cousin who was a magician, and see a killer whale.
 So I thought Seattle was really neat.
 I think it’s even better now.
 I just wish it would rain more.
 People who have lived in Seattle don’t like it when I say that.
 I can’t say “People from Seattle” because I’ve discovered that no one is from Seattle.
-They all moved here from New York and other places.
+They all moved here from Montana, New York City, and other places.
 They act like it’s their town though.
 I don’t like that.
 It reminds me of where I’m from.
 I could live in Seattle for forty years and if someone asked me where I was from I would say New Mexico because that’s where I’m from.
 You never get to change that.
 Hell, I feel funny having WA plates on my car.
 I think it’s like cheating.
 I wish people would tell the truth about where they’re from and not act like they’re better than you because they thought of moving to Seattle before you did.
 Anyway, why do they stay if they don’t like rain?
 Let them go to Arizona with the rest of the assholes.

 I love Seattle anyway because these people don’t come around much and I just usually meet folks at the fountain who are much more honest about everything.
 I also love Seattle because you can count on certain Seattle clichés.
 All the coffee in Seattle is good.
 My apartment is small and smells like coffee because even the cheap kind that I buy is overly good and causes me to drink it too often.